Problem · US pipeline

 Three things.
 One: outcome number with a customer name.
 Two: peer comparison the boss recognises.
 Three: warranty or SLA language the procurement officer can copy into the internal memo.
 None of those are in a German-format technical demo.

-Inquiry through the contact form and a discovery conversation.
-Send the deck used at the last demo, the last three threads that went quiet after demo, and any post-demo email the US prospect did write before going silent.
+Inquiry through the contact form.
+Share the deck used at the last demo, the last three threads that went quiet after demo, and any post-demo email the US prospect did send before going silent.
 Response within one business day.

 What this work does not include.

 No legal services.
 No SLA or warranty drafting.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or contractual implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or contractual implications, GMA flags it and defers before execution.

 If three out of three US deals went quiet at the same beat, the packet is doing zero work.
 Describe the file.